-Overnight Strawberries and Cream Steel Cut Oatmeal: Mix all the ingredients together in a slow cooker and set it before bed and wake up to a hearty, gluten-free breakfast!
-This strawberry and cream oatmeal is a creamy delicious way to start any day!
+Overnight Strawberries and Cream Steel Cut Oatmeal: Mix all the ingredients together in a slow cooker and set it before bed and wake up to a hearty, gluten-free slow cooker oatmeal!
+This crock-pot strawberry and cream oatmeal is a creamy delicious way to start any day!

 If there is one thing that I am incredibly ashamed of from my high school days, it is the fact that I skipped breakfast almost every single day.